isystemsdirect/ScingOS/docs/executive-summary.md

 ### The AI Trinity: LARI, Scing & BANE
 -   **LARI™ (Logistical, Analytical, & Reporting Interface):** The core analytical engine.
 A suite of interoperable AI sub-engines designed for multimodal data fusion and complex analysis of physical data.
--   **Scing™:** The interactive, conversational AI persona and user interface.
-Scing handles voice commands, natural language queries, and delivers real-time guidance to the field inspector, acting as the bridge between the user and LARI's power.
+-   **Scing™ AI:** The human-relations AI bot.
+Scing is the user-centric, front-end of the application, trained to learn individual user workflows, provide a natural language interface, and deliver a personalized, predictive, and seamless user experience.
--   **BANE™ (Business Analytics & Network Engine):** The strategic monetization and business intelligence layer.
-BANE analyzes aggregated, anonymized data from across the entire network to generate high-value market insights, risk models, and predictive analytics for enterprise customers and new revenue streams.
+-   **BANE™ (Business Analytics & Network Engine):** The security and business intelligence AI.
+BANE ensures platform integrity, data provenance, and entitlement enforcement.
+It also analyzes aggregated network data to generate high-value market insights and risk models.

 ### Edge-to-Cloud Continuum
 A hybrid architecture enabling real-time, on-device processing via Scing and LARI for speed and offline capability, with seamless offload to high-compute cloud infrastructure for deep analytics by BANE.

 ### Trust & Provenance
-Every data point, analysis, and report is cryptographically signed and chained, creating an immutable audit trail from sensor to final sign-off, ensuring scientific and legal defensibility.
+Every data point, analysis, and report is cryptographically signed and chained by the BANE engine, creating an immutable audit trail from sensor to final sign-off, ensuring scientific and legal defensibility.

 ### Monetization Framework
 A sophisticated, entitlement-driven SaaS model where functionality is unlocked via tiered and specialized 'Keys'.
 This model is managed and optimized by the BANE engine, which identifies upsell opportunities and new data products.